techie-joe/core-dev/README.md

     @import "dove";
     ```

-3. Add any custom CSS (or Sass, including imports) you'd like immediately after the `@import` line.
+3. Add any custom CSS (or SASS, including imports) you'd like immediately after the `@import` line.

-*Note: If you'd like to change the template's Sass variables, you must set new values before the `@import` line in your stylesheet.*
+*Note: To change the template's SASS variables, you must set new values before the `@import` line in your stylesheet.*

 ### Layouts

-If you'd like to change the template's HTML layout:
+To change the template's layout:

-1. Create a file called `/_layouts/default.html` in your site
-2. Copy [the default layout](https://github.com/techie-joe/dove/blob/master/_layouts/default.html) from the template's repository.<br />( _Pro-tip: click "raw" to make copying easier_ )
+1. Copy [the default layout](https://github.com/techie-joe/dove/blob/master/_layouts/default.html) to your site's repository.<br />( _Pro-tip: click "raw" to make copying easier_ )
-2. Paste the default layout copied in the first step into your site.
-3. Customize the layout as you'd like.
+2. Customize the layout as you'd like.

-4. [The template layouts](https://github.com/techie-joe/dove/tree/master/_layouts) in the `_layouts` folder and [the template includes](https://github.com/techie-joe/dove/tree/master/_includes) in the `_includes` folder provide a good starting point of things you can customize.
-Create a mirror copy with the same path and filename in your own site to overide it.
+All [template layouts](https://github.com/techie-joe/dove/tree/master/_layouts) in the `_layouts` folder and [template components](https://github.com/techie-joe/dove/tree/master/_includes) in the `_includes` folder provide a good starting point of things you can customize.
+Create a mirror copy of the files you want to override in your site's repository.

-### Customizing Google Analytics code
+### Google Analytics

 Google has released several iterations to their Google Analytics code over the years since this template was first created.
 If you would like to take advantage of the latest code, paste it into `_includes/google_analytics.html` in your Jekyll site.

 ### Overriding GitHub-generated URLs

 Templates often rely on URLs supplied by GitHub such as links to your repository or links to download your project.
-If you'd like to override one or more default URLs:
+To override one or more default URLs:

 1. Look at [the template source](https://github.com/techie-joe/dove/blob/master/_layouts/prime.html) to determine the name of the variable.
 It will be in the form of `{{ site.github.zip_url }}`.
 2. Specify the URL that you'd like the template to use in your site's `_config.yml`.
-For example, if the variable was `site.github.url`, you'd add the following:
+For example, if the variable was `site.github.url`, add the following:

     ```yml
     github: